nora-codes/CS50-PSET10/README.md

 Gives the user options of what to do next with their password encryption.

 - *'Start Over' Button*: Displayed using [***restart.html***](/application/templates/restart.html).
-- Produces a warning pop-up to make sure that the user wants to start over.
-If the user selects ok, they are navigated back to the [***getting_started.html***](/application/templates/getting_started.html) page.
+Gives the user the option to delete the data from their current session and start over.

 ### [password.html](/application/templates/password.html)